Organizing is tricky because you have to be integral about it.

-It was so, so much to handle, but I was so sure I wanted to give it a go that I decided to keep going.
+It was so much to handle, but I was so sure I wanted to give it a go that I decided to keep going.

 And that’s how I decided to use something I’d never used before: a binder.

-#16 Keep a pen holder stocked with good pens
+20. Keep a pen holder stocked with good pens

 There’s nothing more frustrating than wanting to catch an idea on paper and losing it because you didn’t have a functioning pen at hand.

-#17 Have an updated weekly planner
+21. Have an updated weekly planner

 Keep a weekly spread with a simple layout next to you to schedule tasks on the fly.

-Whenever something I need to do pops into my head I simply schedule it on my paper planner.
+Whenever something I need to do pops into my head, I schedule it on my paper planner.

-#18 Keep a journal near you
+22. Keep a journal near you

-#20 Delete emails
+24. Delete unimportant emails